Heat pump and refrigeration cycle: Vapor-compression cycle

 The vapor-compression cycle is used by many refrigeration, air conditioning, and other cooling applications and also within heat pump for heating applications.
 There are two heat exchangers, one being the condenser, which is hotter and releases heat, and the other being the evaporator, which is colder and accepts heat.
 For applications which need to operate in both heating and cooling modes, a reversing valve is used to switch the roles of these two heat exchangers.

-At the start of the thermodynamic cycle the refrigerant enters the compressor as a low pressure and low temperature vapor.
+At the start of the thermodynamic cycle the refrigerant enters the compressor as a low pressure and low temperature saturated vapor.
 In heat pumps, this refrigerant is typically R32 refrigerant or R290 refrigerant.
 Then the pressure is increased and the refrigerant leaves as a higher temperature and higher pressure superheated gas.
 This hot pressurised gas then passes through the condenser where it releases heat to the surroundings as it cools and condenses completely.
 The cooler high-pressure liquid next passes through the expansion valve (throttle valve) which reduces the pressure abruptly causing the temperature to drop dramatically.
 The cold low pressure mixture of liquid and vapor next travels through the evaporator where it vaporizes completely as it accepts heat from the surroundings before returning to the compressor as a low pressure low temperature gas to start the cycle again.

 Some simpler applications with fixed operating temperatures, such as a domestic refrigerator, may use a fixed speed compressor and fixed aperture expansion valve.
 Applications that need to operate at a high coefficient of performance in very varied conditions, as is the case with heat pumps where external temperatures and internal heat demand vary considerably through the seasons, typically use a variable speed inverter compressor and an adjustable expansion valve to control the pressures of the cycle more accurately.

 The above discussion is based on the ideal vapor-compression refrigeration cycle and does not take into account real-world effects like frictional pressure drop in the system, slight thermodynamic irreversibility during the compression of the refrigerant vapor, or non-ideal gas behavior (if any).